getparked/GET-PARKED-2023/README.md

 ### Parking Lot Page

+*Chwlot1 is kind of the template with proper commenting and other parking lots are mostly copy pasta with different variables

 * The code imports the necessary packages and files for the application.

 * The chwlot1 class is a stateful widget that represents the main screen of the application.
 It takes a list of boolean values booleanParkingDataList as a parameter.